Good Shepherd Lutheran Church

-Our Synod Authorized Minister is Wilma Garing
+Our Synod Authorized Minister Wilma Garing was ordained as our Pastor on December 3, 2022

 She has completed a Bachelor of Arts degree in Christian studies from Grand Canyon University, Phoenix, AZ

 She has enrolled in Pacific Lutheran Theological Seminary, Berkeley Ca., in the Teem Program (Theological Education for Emerging Ministries).
-This is a program for second career persons over 55 who desire to go into the ministry.
-Wilma’s first classes will be October 19-23, 2020.

 This is what Wilma said when she was asked what she wanted the congregation to know: